sunpy/ndcube/docs/installation.rst

 The stable version of ndcube will be reliable.
-However, if you value getting the latest updates over reliablility, or want to contribute to the development of ndcube, you will need to install the development version via `GitHub`_.
+However, if you value getting the latest updates over reliablility, or want to contribute to the development of ndcube, you will need to install the development version via `ndcube GitHub repository`_.
 Let's step through how to do this using anaconda.
 For information on installing the anaconda distribution, see the `miniconda website`_.